 Ellie Schiller Homosassa Springs Wildlife State Park in central Florida is a unique state park full of native Florida animals.
 You’ll see alligators, otters, black bears, flamingos and more.
 The park is one of the best places in the state to view manatees up close.

 Homosassa Springs is a great place for those who love looking at animals but aren’t a fan of traditional zoos.
-All the captive animals in the park are injured or unable to live on their own in the wild.
+All the animals in the park are injured or otherwise unable to live on their own in the wild.
 Animals that are rehabilitated and healthy are released back to the wild after their treatment.
 The animals that permanently reside at the park are ambassadors for their species and serve to help educate visitors about Florida’s wildlife.

 The beautiful Homosassa Spring has been a tourist attraction since the early 1900s.
 Back then it was a popular train stop for passengers to get off and admire the natural beauty of the spring.
 In the 1940s the land was purchased to become an attraction centered around exotic animal entertainment.
 After several ownership changes over the years, in 1984 the park was finally purchased by the state of Florida and made into a state park.

 In present day, the park is home to Florida wildlife including alligators, bobcats, pelicans, otters, deer, and even a Florida panther.
 In fact, all but one of the animals at Homosassa Springs are native to Florida and showcase our diverse wildlife and habitats.
 The only non-native animal is Lu the retired hippopotamus actor.
 He’s actually the oldest living hippo in captivity, and he’s leftover from the exotic animal days of the park.